ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Depending on your needs and wants, Ethereum clients can run on your computer, laptop, server or single-board computer.
 While it is possible to run clients on your personal computer, having a dedicated machine just for your node can greatly enhance its performance and security while minimizing the impact on your primary computer.

-Using your own hardware can be very easy and escalates from simple to more advanced options.
+Using your own hardware can be very easy, there are number of simple and also more advanced options.
 Let's look into the requirements and means for running Ethereum clients on your own machine.

 #### Requirements {#requirements}